Thoughts on AI, technology, health, and life.

 explainer

 Large language models (LLMs) like GPT-4 and Claude have become household names, but the mechanics behind them remain mysterious to most people.
-This post gives you an honest, accessible picture of what is actually going on. ## It All Starts …
+This post gives you an honest, accessible picture of what is actually going on.
+It All Starts with …

 Read more →